-With the eCommerce industry totally exploding in comparison to brick-and-mortar retailing, it’s starting an online store makes a lot of sense.
+With the eCommerce industry totally exploding in comparison to brick-and-mortar retailing, it’s starting an online store that makes a lot of sense.
 With this comes a lot of responsibility.
 You’ll need to learn marketing skills, branding skills, writing and customer service skills—the list goes on and on.
 One thing you should definitely focus on honing is your design techniques.
-Taking the time to design your e-commerce website well up front will pay dividends down the line.
+Taking the time to design your e-commerce website well upfront will pay dividends down the line.
 To help you get it right, here is a list of easy-to-employ e-commerce design trends that will help your eCommerce business.

 Use a Website Builder